Improving Quantum Simulation Efficiency of Final State Radiation with Dynamic Quantum Circuits: Quantum Parton Shower Algorithm

 \subsubsection{Qubit Costs}

 Figure.~\ref{fig:qps_circ_new} illustrates the high-level circuit diagram for two steps of the improved QPS algorithm.
 Note the reduction in registers compared to the original QPS.
-The improved QPS circuit calls for four qubit registers, detailed in \cref{tab:qps2_registers} below.
+The improved QPS circuit calls for four qubit registers, detailed in \cref{tab:qps2_registers}.

 Note that the particle state only calls for $2(N+n_I)$ qubits, compared to $3(N+n_I)$ originally (Table.~\ref{tab:qps_registers}).
 By only encoding fermions in quantum registers, two qubits are sufficient to encode $f_a$, $f_b$, $\bar{f}_a$, $\bar{f}_b$.
 Also note that the number of required qubits varies between different circuit executions, as a simulation where more fermions are produced requires more quantum resources.
-In the worst case, $\ket{p}$ will still consist of $N+n_I$ sub-registers, while the actual number is $n_f$.
+In the worst case, $\ket{p}$ will still consist of $N+n_I$ sub-registers, while the actual number is the total number of fermions in the system, denoted $n_f$.
 Depending on parameters $g_1$, $g_2$, $g_{12}$, $\epsilon$, and the splitting functions $P_{i\rightarrow j\phi}$, $P_{\phi\rightarrow ij}$, the expectation for $\langle n_f\rangle$ may be significantly smaller than $N+n_I$.
 Therefore, the maximum number of qubits required for an $N$-step simulation is

 while the actual number is